OrdnanceSurvey/openspace-ios-sdk/README.md

 A developer can select which Ordnance Survey mapping products to use by  selecting on of three pre-configured map stacks or customising their app by passing the product codes as and array of strings.

+NOTE: Certain products and the Zoom map stack require a commercial licence.

 ```objective-c